All Software Tools

 Once the number of hours is determined from the BOM details, the direct and indirect costs are calculated as for any other work package.

-For these material work packages, we recommend using the Earning Rules earned value technique (EVT) to take advantage of other enhancements in MaxTeam and EVMax because you are mixing the elements of cost (labor and material) in the same work package.
+For these material work packages, we recommend using the Earning Rules earned value technique (EVT) to take advantage of other enhancements in MaxTeam because you are mixing the elements of cost (labor and material) in the same work package.
 Milestones with clear accomplishment criteria are an objective way to measure completed work.

 These products include major enhancements to support the Earning Rules earned value technique (EVT) with a new milestone library capability.
 For common tasks that often occur in construction or projects with standard types of tasks, you can establish a set of milestones, completion steps, or accomplishment criteria along with a weight percentage for each milestone.
 The weight for each milestone in the set sums to 100 percent.
 When a milestone is completed, the weight is translated to a cumulative to date percent complete for the work package that is used to calculate the current reporting period earned value.